rbartl/noobs_preparer/README.md

 HOWTO
 --------

-* change playbook.yaml according to your needs (currently it just installs joe)
+* change playbook.yaml according to your needs (currently it just installs joe   and enables ssh)
-* call build.sh as root
+* call build.sh as root (prefix with USE_PLAYBOOKS="xxx.yaml" to add additional playbooks
 * copy unpack directory onto an empty sdcard
 * put it into a raspberry and let it boot
 * wait a few minutes while customized image will be installed